xone4/NexusAI-Cognitive-Lab/README.md

 -   **Metacognitive Capabilities:** The AI can evolve solutions in the **Evolution Chamber**, learn from its past in the **Dreaming Chamber**, and even modify its own rules by forging new **Cognitive Constitutions**.

 ---
-### **The Next Evolution: Fortification, Measurement, and Guided Evolution**
+### **The Next Evolution: Fortification, Measurement, and Guided Self-Optimization**

 The next phase of development pivots to a more pragmatic and secure approach to achieving advanced cognition.

 ---
-### Phase 14 (New): Fortification & Foundation - ✅ Complete
+### Phase 14: Fortification & Foundation - ✅ Complete
 *   **Objective:** Address critical safety, security, and scalability gaps before introducing new capabilities.
 *   **Key Initiatives:**
-    *   **Secure Constitution Forger:** New AI-forged constitutions now enter a `PENDING_APPROVAL` state, requiring user validation.
+    *   **Secure Constitution Forger (✅ Implemented):** New AI-forged constitutions now enter a `PENDING_APPROVAL` state, requiring user validation.
-    *   **Implement "Kill-switch":** A recursion depth limit has been implemented for the `spawn_cognitive_clone` tool to prevent uncontrolled recursion.
+    *   **Implement "Kill-switch" (✅ Implemented):** A recursion depth limit has been implemented for the `spawn_cognitive_clone` tool to prevent uncontrolled recursion.
     *   **Fortify Security (💡 Planned):** Move sensitive data away from insecure storage mechanisms.
     *   **Upgrade Infrastructure (💡 Planned):** Begin migrating the memory system from IndexedDB to a dedicated Vector Database.

 ---
-### Phase 15 (New): Measurement & Monitoring - ✅ Complete
+### Phase 15: Measurement & Monitoring - ✅ Complete
 *   **Objective:** Build a robust framework to objectively measure and understand the AI's "quality of thought."
 *   **Key Initiatives:**
-    *   **Cognitive Evaluation Framework:** A new **Evaluation Lab** has been developed to track key performance indicators like inference accuracy, planning efficiency, and self-correction rates.
+    *   **Cognitive Evaluation Framework (✅ Implemented):** A new **Evaluation Lab** has been developed to track key performance indicators like inference accuracy, planning efficiency, and self-correction rates.
-    *   **Metric Validation:** Empirically validate the correlation between existing geometric metrics (like "cognitive curvature") and actual reasoning quality.
+    *   **Metric Validation (💡 Planned):** Empirically validate the correlation between existing geometric metrics (like "cognitive curvature") and actual reasoning quality.

 ---
-### Phase 16 (New): Guided Evolution & Simulated Architectures - ▶️ In Progress
+### Phase 16: Guided Evolution & Self-Optimization - ▶️ In Progress
 *   **Objective:** Begin implementing advanced cognitive architectures in a safe, simulated, and iterative manner.
 *   **Key Initiatives:**
-    *   **Simulated MICRO Architecture (✅ Implemented):** The initial simulation of the "Mixture of Cognitive Reasoners" (MICRO) model is complete.
-The system now features a **Cognitive Router** that, as a pre-planning step, selects the most appropriate "expert persona" for a given task.
+    *   **Simulated MICRO Architecture (✅ Implemented):** The system now features a **Cognitive Router** that, as a pre-planning step, selects the most appropriate "expert persona" for a given task.
 This allows the AI to tailor its reasoning and planning process, with the selected expert made visible in the UI for enhanced transparency.
-    *   **Activate Reinforcement Learning Loop (💡 Planned):** Use the data from the evaluation framework to train the simulated Cognitive Router, rewarding efficient and accurate thought patterns.
+    *   **Activate Reinforcement Learning Loop (✅ Implemented):** The AI now learns from its successes.
+The Cognitive Router is enhanced with a reinforcement learning loop, allowing it to automatically prefer the "expert personas" that have proven most effective for specific types of problems, making it smarter and faster over time.
     *   **Implement "Reality-Check" Protocols (💡 Planned):** Enforce mandatory workflows that force the AI to validate its internal logic against its factual World Model, preventing it from operating in a purely theoretical space.

 ---